Enjoy lunch breaks? How you could lose rest benefits if KY Bill 500 is passed in Kentucky.

 Statute of limitations for bringing employment lawsuits decreases from five to three years.

 Pratt sponsored HB 500 and claims his efforts are to "modernize" Kentucky labor law so it will match federal law.
-He's also the sponsor of Pratt is also the sponsor of HB 255 − a bill threatening to weaken the state's child labor laws.
+He's also the sponsor of HB 255 − a bill threatening to weaken the state's child labor laws.

 Employers can still provide lunch breaks and rest periods by choice, according to Pratt.
 A practice his company plans to continue.